Luiz Gustavo: International career

-Luiz Gustavo guards the ball playing for Brazil, in an friendly match against Austria in 2014.
+Luiz Gustavo guards the ball playing for Brazil, in a friendly match against Austria in 2014.

 Luiz Gustavo made his debut for Brazil on 10 August 2011, coming on as a second-half substitute in a friendly match against Germany.

 He was a member of Luiz Felipe Scolari's 23-man squad for the 2013 FIFA Confederations Cup on home soil, and played the full 90 minutes as Brazil defeated world champions Spain 3–0 in the final at the Estádio do Maracanã on 30 June.
 He scored his first goal for Brazil in a friendly match against Australia on 7 September, later that year.

 During the 2014 FIFA World Cup on home soil, and having played every minute up to that point, he was suspended for the quarter-final match against Colombia due to accumulation of yellow cards.
 He returned to the starting eleven for the next two games as the team finished fourth.

 Luiz Gustavo was initially called into Dunga's squad for the 2015 Copa América in Chile, but withdrew with a knee injury which required surgery, and was replaced by Fred.